kuma35/thinking-forth-translate/appendixa.rst

 ..

-This reserves a location which is identified by the name BANANAS.
+This reserves a location which is identified by the name ``BANANAS``.

 Fetching the contents of this location is the job of the word ``@`` (pronounced “fetch”).
 For instance,